 If you’re an Airbnb owner, you’ve likely seen the platform promote AirCover as built-in protection for all Airbnb hosts.
 On paper, it looks generous: free coverage for rental properties, guest damage reimbursement, and liability protection.

-But while AirCover can help reduce certain out-of-pocket expenses, it doesn’t go far enough to protect your investment.
-If you own a short–term rental—or multiple—you'll need landlord insurance to truly safeguard your property from the unpredictability that comes with having renters in your home.
+AirCover handles a specific set of guest-related risks well, and pairing it with landlord insurance fills in the property risks outside that scope.
+If you own a short-term rental, or multiple, you'll need landlord insurance to truly safeguard your property from the unpredictability that comes with having renters in your home.

 What is Airbnb AirCover?